The Naked Spur: Reception

 The film premiered in the first day of February 1953.
 That same year, two other films directed by Mann and starring Stewart were also released.
 These were Thunder Bay and The Glenn Miller Story.

 Jonathan Rosenbaum would later hail The Naked Spur as a masterpiece as well as "Mann’s best and most elemental western," writing that it had "some of the most intense psychological warfare to be found in Mann’s angular and anguished oeuvre."
 Empire also hailed the movie as "a masterpiece that’s too easy to take for granted" and "the best of an outstanding run of Westerns."

-The movie holds a perfect 100% rating on Rotten Tomatoes.
+The film currently holds a 100% rating on Rotten Tomatoes, based on 22 reviews.

 According to MGM records the film earned $2,423,000 in the US and Canada and $1,427,000 overseas, resulting in a profit to the studio of $1,081,000.

 This success ensured three more Stewart-Mann collaborations, including two more Westerns.
 Screenwriters Sam Rolfe and Harold Jack Bloom were nominated for the 1953 Best Screenplay Academy Award.
 In the years since its release, the film has achieved continued success, gaining more critical acclaim now than upon first release.
 Leonard Maltin has lauded The Naked Spur as "one of the best westerns ever made".

 Although much is made of the collaboration between James Stewart and Anthony Mann, Robert Ryan also teamed with Mann in The Naked Spur, Men in War, and God's Little Acre.